 It is clear from the above lines from his autocommentary that when the Fourth Panchen Lama discusses the Gelug-Kagyu tradition of mahamudra, he is referring to a tradition that takes as its basis the oral guidelines of the great Kagyu masters of the past and supplements it with the profound methods for gaining a decisive understanding of voidness that Tsongkhapa has uniquely presented in his great texts concerning the madhyamaka view.
 Thus this tradition seems, I believe, to be a synthesis of Kagyu and Gelug approaches.
 Although at various points in his autocommentary, the Panchen Lama quotes several texts from the Sakya tradition, he specifically mentions here a list of Kagyu masters of old, not Sakya ones, who have concurred on this anuttarayoga tantra level of mahamudra.
 Furthermore, the Sakya tradition asserts only a tantra level of mahamudra, whereas both the Kagyu and the Gelug-Kagyu traditions assert both sutra and tantra levels.
 Therefore I think that the Fourth Panchen Lama had something specific in mind when he used the term "Gelug-Kagyu tradition of mahamudra."

-We find evidence for Tsongkhapa himself being the source of this Gelug-Kagyu synthesis in Gungtangzang's Notes from a Discourse on the Gelug Tradition of Mahamudra and Aku Sherab Gyatso's two Notes from a Discourse on" Interspersed with Mahamudra.
-Gungtangzang's notes were based on a discourse by his teacher, Yongdzin Yeshe Gyaltsen, a disciple of the Sixth Panchen Lama and the first to comment on the Fourth Panchen Lama's mahamudra texts in conjuntion with A Ritual to Honor the Spiritual Master.
-Aku Sherab Gyatso's two works are notes on discourses by two more of his teachers, Detri Jamyang Tubten Nyima and Welmang Konchog Gyaltsen, both of whom were disciples of Gungtangzang.
+We find evidence for Tsongkhapa himself being the source of this Gelug-Kagyu synthesis in Gungthang Rinpoche's Notes from a Discourse on the Gelug Tradition of Mahamudra and Aku Sherab Gyatso's two Notes from a Discourse on" Interspersed with Mahamudra.
+Gungthang Rinpoche's notes were based on a discourse by his teacher, Yongdzin Yeshe Gyaltsen, a disciple of the Sixth Panchen Lama and the first to comment on the Fourth Panchen Lama's mahamudra texts in conjuntion with A Ritual to Honor the Spiritual Master.
+Aku Sherab Gyatso's two works are notes on discourses by two more of his teachers, Detri Jamyang Tubten Nyima and Welmang Konchog Gyaltsen, both of whom were disciples of Gungthang Rinpoche.
 All these masters have concurred that Tsongkhapa had given a restricted discourse on mahamudra to Gungru Gyaltsen Zangpo and some others at Gaden Jangtse Monastery.
 This is only reasonable since Tsongkhapa himself had received numerous mahamudra teachings, for example from Lama Umapa, one of his Karma Kagyu teachers, following the tradition of the latter's Drugpa Kagyu master, Barawa Gyaltsen Zangpo, disciple of the Third Karmapa, Rangjung Dorje.
-Yongdzin Yeshe Gyaltsen had mentioned, as recorded by Gungtangzang, that Tsongkhapa had told another of his teachers, Rendawa, that he had an uncommon guideline teaching based on the mahamudra explanations of maha-madhyamaka, or great madhyamaka, but it was not yet time to propagate them widely.
+Yongdzin Yeshe Gyaltsen had mentioned, as recorded by Gungthang Rinpoche, that Tsongkhapa had told another of his teachers, Rendawa, that he had an uncommon guideline teaching based on the mahamudra explanations of Maha-Madhyamaka, or great madhyamaka, but it was not yet time to propagate them widely.
 Furthermore, another of Tsongkhapa's disciples, Kedrub Je, has written that the explanation of voidness, the non-affirming nullification that refutes what is to be refuted, that is found in some of Gungru Gyaltsen Zangpo's writings, is not Tsongkhapa's manner of explanation, but is merely Gungru Gyaltsen Zangpo's own style of explication.
 I think Kedrub Je's point is relevant and adds further evidence supporting our conclusion.

 We have further evidence for this from an incident in the life of the Second Chankya's first teacher, the omniscient First Jamyang Zhepa, Ngawang Tsondru – a great being beyond imagination, who expanded on the meanings of all eighteen volumes of Tsongkhapa's works, in an immaculate manner.
-He, the Mongolian Lama, Mergen Lozang Tsultrim, and the First Changkya, Ngawang Choden, had heard of a special near lineage of the Se and Ensa oral lineages of Tsongkhapa's guideline instructions that existed to the west of where they were living in Amdo.
+He, the Mongolian Lama, Mergen Losang Tsultrim, and the First Changkya, Ngawang Choden, had heard of a special near lineage of the Se and Ensa oral lineages of Tsongkhapa's guideline instructions that existed to the west of where they were living in Amdo.
 They thought that they must take interest in this special near lineage and go to receive it.
 They then added it to the rest of their lineages of Tsongkhapa that they held.